ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 You can use the `multibanco_ifthen_email_instructions_pending_send` and/or `mbway_ifthen_email_instructions_pending_send` filter: return false and the payment instructions won’t be included in the “new order” email – we do not recommend you to do it, though.
 You can use the `multibanco_ifthen_email_instructions_payment_received_send` and/or `mbway_ifthen_email_instructions_payment_received_send` filter: return false and the payment received message won’t be included in the “Processing” or “Completed” email.

-= IfthenPay says my callback URL is returning a 404 error.
-Should I sit in a corner and cry or is there a solution? =
+= ifthenpay says my callback URL is returning a 404 error.
+Is there a solution? =

-Don’t cry!
-There’s a solution!
-You probably have weird permalink settings (or permalinks not set at all) in your WordPress installation.
+You probably have weird permalink settings (or permalinks not set at all) in your WordPress install.

-Tell them to change the callback URL from `https://yourwebsite/wc-api/WC_Multibanco_IfThen_Webdados/?chave=[CHAVE_ANTI_PHISHING]&entidade=[ENTIDADE]&referencia=[REFERENCIA]&valor=[VALOR]` to `https://yourwebsite/?wc-api=WC_Multibanco_IfThen_Webdados&chave=[CHAVE_ANTI_PHISHING]&entidade=[ENTIDADE]&referencia=[REFERENCIA]&valor=[VALOR]`.
+If your permalinks are set as “Plain”, tell them to change the callback URL from `https://yourwebsite/wc-api/WC_Multibanco_IfThen_Webdados/?chave=[CHAVE_ANTI_PHISHING]...` to `https://yourwebsite/?wc-api=WC_Multibanco_IfThen_Webdados&chave=[CHAVE_ANTI_PHISHING]...`.
+If your permalinks are set as “Custom structure”: `/index.php/%postname%/` tell them to set the callback to `https://yourwebsite/index.php/wc-api/WC_Multibanco_IfThen_Webdados/?chave=[CHAVE_ANTI_PHISHING]...`

 = Is this plugin compliant with the European Union General Data Protection Regulation (GDPR)? =

-This plugin does not collect or send to Webdados (the plugin author) or IfthenPay (the payment processor) any private data of the website where it’s installed, it’s customers or the orders themselves.
+This plugin does not collect or send any private data of the website where it’s installed, its customers, or the orders, to Webdados (the plugin author) or ifthenpay (the payment processor).
-In the MB WAY module, the mobile phone number is collected to request the payment authorization and it can be legitimately processed based on article 6 (1) (b) of the GDPR.
-IfthenPay’s privacy policy can be found at [https://ifthenpay.com/termosCondicoes](https://ifthenpay.com/termosCondicoes)
+In the MB WAY module, the mobile phone number is collected to request payment authorization and it can be legitimately processed based on Article 6 (1) (b) of the GDPR. ifthenpay’s privacy policy can be found at [https://ifthenpay.com/termosCondicoes](https://ifthenpay.com/termosCondicoes)

 = Is this plugin compatible with the new WooCommerce High-Performance Order Storage? =